 - Improve sleep

-Note that is there’s still a research gap and these benefits are related to the natural melatonin and pregnancy.
-It's not yet known if melatonin as a supplement is not yet known to work similarly.
+Note that a research gap exists and these benefits are related to natural melatonin and pregnancy.
+It's not yet known if melatonin as a supplement during pregnancy work similarly.
 So, before using any medicaments, always talk to your doctor.

 Thus, is melatonin safe during pregnancy?
 There’s a lack of research to give you a firm answer.
 So, if there’s a way to avoid it, always choose to do so.

 What are the Benefits of Melatonin?

-You already understand that melatonin & pregnancy may not be the best combination.
+You already know that melatonin & pregnancy may not be the best combination.
 And even if there are some theories that melatonin while pregnant can improve some of the indicators, no one is yet certain if the long-term usage cannot do any harm.

 Despite the fact that melatonin is often the research object, the study gap of broader research exists.
 The studies are needed to determine whether or not the melatonin is effective and safe to use for people suffering from insomnia, especially in long-term usage.
 However, the analysis of 17 different studies revealed that melatonin increased total sleep duration by 12.8 minutes.

 So, even if it’s unclear if melatonin & pregnancy can be compatible, there are beneficial sides to this drug (of course, in this case, I’m not referring to the pregnant women).
 So, what are they?

 Research has proven that melatonin can help to fight seasonal affective disorder (SAD), which is more often called seasonal depression.
 Many people (about 10%) have experienced this condition, maybe you’re one of them?

 Melatonin can be used by men who want to be strong.
 This medication might increase the levels of human growth hormone (HGH) in men’s bodies, which means, it can benefit in the increase of both muscle and body mass.